 This blueprint uses ONAP to orchestrate a Voice over LTE service.
-This blueprint demonstrates how a Mobile Service Provider (SP) could deploy VoLTE services based on SDN/NFV.
 The VoLTE blueprint incorporates commercial VNFs to create and manage the underlying vEPC and vIMS services by interworking with vendor-specific components, including VNFMs, EMSs, VIMs and SDN controllers, across Edge Data Centers and a Core Data Center.
 ONAP supports the VoLTE use case with several key components: SO, VF-C, SDN-C, and Multi-VIM/ Cloud.
-In this blueprint, SO is responsible for VoLTE endto-end service orchestration working in collaboration with VF-C and SDN-C. SDN-C establishes network connectivity, then the VF-C component completes the Network Services and VNF lifecycle management (including service initiation, termination and manual scaling) and FCAPS (fault, configuration, accounting, performance, security) management.
+In this blueprint, SO is responsible for VoLTE end- to-end service orchestration working in collaboration with VF-C and SDN-C. SDN-C establishes network connectivity, then the VF-C component completes the Network Services and VNF lifecycle management (including service initiation, termination and manual scaling) and FCAPS (fault, configuration, accounting, performance, security) management.
 This blueprint also shows advanced functionality such as scaling and change management.